-While the Salem Towne Church and most Puritan churches of the time, were relaxing their standards for church membership, Parris held rigid to traditional strict standards, which required that members be baptized and make a public declaration of experiencing God’s free grace to become full members.
+While the Salem Towne Church and most Puritan churches of the time were relaxing their standards for church membership, Parris held rigid to traditional strict standards, which required that members be baptized and make a public declaration of experiencing God’s free grace to become full members.
 Most village church members were happy with Parris’s traditionalism, which elevated their status by sharply distinguishing them from non-church members.
 But, a minority dissented and found allies among non-members, who constituted a large and influential part of the Salem Village community.

-The Reverend Samuel Parris believed that prayer could cure her odd behavior, but, his efforts were ineffective.
+The Reverend Samuel Parris believed prayer could cure her odd behavior, but his efforts were ineffective.
 In fact, her actions got worse.
 Soon, she was contorting her body into odd postures, consistently spouting foolish and ridiculous speeches, and generally having fits.
 The Reverend Parris consulted other ministers, who would not explain her actions.
-But, when he brought in the local doctor, William Griggs, he suggested that her malady must be the result of witchcraft.
+But, when he brought in the local doctor, William Griggs, he suggested that her malady must result from witchcraft.
 Parris then organized prayer meetings and days of fasting in an attempt to alleviate Elizabeth’s symptoms.
 But, the frenzy just spread.
 Soon, Elizabeth’s cousin, Abigail Williams, was also having fits, followed by some of their friends, including Ann Putnam, Jr. and Mary Walcott.
 Since the sufferers of witchcraft were believed to be the victims of a crime, the community set out to find the perpetrators.
-On February 29, 1692, under intense adult questioning, the Elizabeth Parris and Abigail Williams named Sarah Good, Sarah Osborne, and Tituba as their tormentors.
+On February 29, 1692, under intense adult questioning, Elizabeth Parris and Abigail Williams named Sarah Good, Sarah Osborne, and Tituba as their tormentors.

-Though the hysteria had finally ended, Salem Village was still divided and many were even more dissatisfied with the Reverend Parris.
+Though the hysteria had finally ended, Salem Village was still divided, and many were even more dissatisfied with the Reverend Parris.
 However, in 1695, two years after the end of the trials, Parris still garnered a majority of town support.
-But, over time, the families of those who had been accused, and especially of those who had been executed, would push him out.
+But, over time, the families of those accused, especially those who had been executed, would push him out.
 Rebecca Nurse’s family and others directly accused Parris of providing names to the court, and many people had strong misgivings about his place in the trials.
 Some villagers brought charges against him for his part in the trials, leading him to apologize for his error.
 Samuel’s wife died in 1696 at the age of 48 and is buried in the Danvers Cemetery.

 Despite the intense dislike of many Salem villagers, Parris stayed on until 1697, when he accepted another preaching position in Stow, Massachusetts.
 He would later live in Watertown and Concord, where he worked as a trader and a licensed retailer.
 Somewhere along the line, he would marry for a second time to Dorothy Noyes and the couple would have four children.
 He began preaching in Dunstable in 1708, which he continued until 1712.
-From there, he moved to Sudbury, where he worked as a farmer and at times, as a school teacher.
+From there, he moved to Sudbury, where he worked as a farmer and, sometimes, as a school teacher.
 He died in Sudbury on February 27, 1720.